ArturDorfman/interview-prepper/content/guide/javascript.md

    This can be incredibly useful when dealing with callback-based APIs or Promises.

 2. Iteration
-   * Generators are iterable, and can thus be used wherever an iterable is expected.
+   * Generators are iterable, and can thus be used wherever iterable is expected.
    They can be used to define custom, possibly infinite data structures that can be used in "for...of" loops or with the spread operator "...".